Toni-SM/skrl/CONTRIBUTING.md

 - A link to the source code of the library that you are using (some problems may be due to the use of older versions.
 If possible, always use the latest version)
 - Any other information that you think may be useful or help to reproduce/describe the problem

-Note: Changes that are cosmetic in nature (code formatting, removing whitespace, etc.) or that correct grammatical, spelling or typo errors, and that do not add anything substantial to the functionality of the library will generally not be accepted as a pull request

 ### I want to contribute, but I don't know how

+There is a [board](https://github.com/users/Toni-SM/projects/2/views/8) containing relevant future implementations which can be a good starting place to identify contributions.
+Please consider the following points

+#### Notes about contributing

+- Try to **communicate your change first** to [discuss](https://github.com/Toni-SM/skrl/discussions) the implementation if you want to add a new feature or change an existing one
+- Modify only the minimum amount of code required and the files needed to make the change
+- Changes that are cosmetic in nature (code formatting, removing whitespace, etc.) or that correct grammatical, spelling or typo errors, and that do not add anything substantial to the functionality of the library will generally not be accepted as a pull request

 #### Coding conventions